What is The YES Foundation?

 I am a local business owner.
 How can I get involved in the YES Business Partners program?

 Participating businesses receive numerous benefits as a YES supporter, depending on their level of commitment.
+Learn more here.

 What is your board selection process?

 The YES Board Nomination Committee convenes every spring to review open board positions.
 Open positions are offered to existing board members first.
-If there are remaining open positions, Nomination Committee members reach out to each school and the community at large to recruit interested and skilled parents to fill the open positions.
+If there are remaining open positions, YES board members reach out to each school and the community at large to recruit interested and skilled parents to fill the open positions.
 The new board for the following school year is seated at the last meeting of the current year, generally in late May or early June.

 Who should I contact if I’m interested in volunteering with YES?